weppos/whois/README.md

 w.lookup("google.it")
 ```

-If you just need a WHOIS response and you don't care about a full control of the WHOIS client, the {Whois} module provides an all-in-one method called {Whois.whois}.
+If you just need a WHOIS response and you don't care about a full control of the WHOIS client, the `Whois` module provides an all-in-one method called `Whois.whois`.
 This is the simplest way to send a WHOIS request.

 ```ruby
 Whois.whois("google.com")